Castau/Sem4JavaScript/Afleveringer/README.md

 ### ES6,7,8,ES-next and TypeScript
 * **Provide examples with es-next, running in a browser, using Babel and Webpack**
-> I don't understand what I'm supposed to show in this question
+> I don't understand what I'm supposed to show in this question?
+> Exercises regarding babel and webpack can be found here:
 * **Explain the two strategies for improving JavaScript: Babel and ES6 (es2015) + ES-Next, versus Typescript.
 What does it require to use these technologies: In our backend with Node and in (many different) Browsers**
 > With babel it's possible to write Javascript in ES6 or newer and have babel transpiling it to ES5 which is supported by most browsers.
 > Typescript is a highlevel language on top of javascript and also comes with a transpiler like babel.